 - Scholarships: Programs may offer rehab scholarships where you can potentially receive treatment at a discounted cost or no cost at all.

-Here are additional resources that provide more information about other ways to pay for rehab with or beyond what Kaiser covers:
+Here are additional resources that provide more information about other ways to pay for rehab treatment with or beyond what Kaiser covers:

-We know that finding a rehab center is a confusing task, but we’re ready to help you navigate through the world of treatment centers.
+We know that finding a rehab facility is a confusing task, but we’re ready to help you navigate through the world of treatment centers.
 Call one of our admissions navigators if you’re worried about a loved one or you’re ready to take action to begin the process toward recovery.

 - U.S. Centers for Medicare & Medicaid Services. (n.d.).
 What Marketplace health insurance plans cover.